 Under no circumstances should you attempt to start your own testosterone therapy without first getting tested by a physician and getting a legal prescription.

-Over dosing is the leading cause of the side effects from testosterone therapy and the only way to be sure this doesn't become an issue to is to monitor your levels.
+Overdosing is the leading cause of the side effects of testosterone therapy and the only way to be sure this doesn't become an issue is to monitor your levels.